-Vice Admiral Joe Tofalo grew up in upstate New York and graduated with distinction from the U.S. Naval Academy in 1983 with a Bachelor of Science in Computer Science.
+Vice Adm.
+Joe Tofalo grew up in upstate New York and graduated with distinction from the U.S. Naval Academy in 1983 with a Bachelor of Science in Computer Science.
 He also holds a Master of Science in Engineering Management from Catholic University of America.
-His father was a 35-year career naval officer, and his mother a Navy WAVE, one of the first enlisted women in the Navy.
+His father was a 35-year career naval officer and his mother a Navy Women Accepted for Volunteer Emergency Service (WAVE), one of the first enlisted women in the Navy.

-A career submarine officer, his at-sea assignments include: USS Flasher; USS Michigan; and USS Montpelier.
-His at-sea command assignments were as commanding officer, USS Maine, and Commander, Submarine Squadron 3.
+A career submarine officer, his at-sea assignments include: USS Flasher, USS Michigan and USS Montpelier.
+His at-sea command assignments were as commanding officer, USS Maine and commander, Submarine Squadron (COMSUBRON) 3.

-Vice Admiral Tofalo assumed his current duties in September 2015.
-As Commander, Submarine Forces he is the Undersea Domain lead, and is responsible for the submarine force's strategic vision.
-As Commander, Submarine Force Atlantic he commands all Atlantic-based U.S. submarines, their crews, and supporting shore activities.
-These responsibilities also include duties as Commander Task Force (CTF) 144, CTF 84 and CTF 46.
-As Commander, Allied Submarine Command, he acts as the principal strategic advisor to the North Atlantic Treaty Organization Strategic Commanders on submarine related issues.
+Tofalo assumed his current duties in September 2015.
+As commander, Submarine Forces he is the Undersea Domain lead, and is responsible for the submarine force's strategic vision.
+As commander, Submarine Force Atlantic, he commands all Atlantic-based U.S. submarines, their crews and supporting shore activities.
+These responsibilities also include duties as commander, Task Force (CTF) 144, CTF 84; commander, Anti-Submarine Warfare (ASW) Forces Western Atlantic; and CTF 46.
+As commander, Allied Submarine Command, he provides advice to the North Atlantic Treaty Organization Strategic Commanders on submarine related issues.